 Novice Filers Often Experience Rejection With URS

 It’s not uncommon for novice filers to receive many rejections on multiple occasions from various states when using the URS.
 This is mostly due to the fact that the filing guidelines published with the URS are not up to date.
-In fact, it’s my understanding that the URS guidelines have not had a complete updating since 2010, even though the form and guidelines show an update date of 2014.
 This leads the user to believe that the content in the guidelines is more current than it actually is.
 The result is that filers who diligently follow the outdated guidelines will likely have most or all of their filings rejected by the states.
 This might be one of the reasons that some states either prefer to receive their own state form or have stopped accepting the URS in recent years.
 The rejections are a drain on state and charitable resources.
-We’d love to hear your comments…have you had any charitable registration or renewal filings rejected as a result of following the URS guidelines?
-Also, since the URS was created to meet the requirements of multiple states, it tends to require more information, state-specific supplemental forms and attachments than many state-specific forms.
-For charities that only need to register in a handful of states, the state online filling system (where available) or state forms might prove to be an easier option.
+We’d love to hear your comments… have you had any charitable registration or renewal filings rejected as a result of following the URS guidelines?
+Also, since the URS was created to meet the requirements of multiple states, it tends to require more information and state-specific supplemental forms.
+For charities that only need to register in a handful of states, the states’ online filling systems (where available) or state forms might prove to be an easier option.

 When and Where to Not Use the URS

-Consider not using the URS in certain circumstances.
 Other states have very simple registration and renewal forms, such as Alabama’s renewal filing, which only requires the name and registration number of the charity, along with a filing fee and annual financial report (usually a copy of the IRS Form 990).
 Similarly, most states will allow for online filings, which is sometimes easier and faster than filing the URS.
-Another consideration when deciding whether to use the URS is to keep in mind that less than half of the states do not accept the URS for renewal filings.
+Another consideration when deciding whether to use the URS is to keep in mind that less than half of the states accept the URS for renewal filings.
 Determining which states will accept the form is another time-consuming task and filing it with states that do not accept the URS will only lead to rejected filings, delayed registrations and renewals and possibly late fees and/or fines.

 Resources